 27 June 1940

 Our Headmaster Mr Martel took us all on a walk today into the town centre, we formed a long crocodile along the pavement and people stopped as we passed to say hello.
+Everything is so very different here to our Guernsey home.
 No one has yet received any news from home, and there was no news about Guernsey on the radio today.

 28 June 1940

 Volunteers brought clothes into the Masonic Hall for the adults today, it was lovely to change into something clean.
 One lady said to me “Did you not bring your clothes and furniture with you?”
 I explained that we had travelled on a crowded evacuation ship, with just one small bag each!
 Mrs Povain arrived today, she went to a place called Burnley first, then came here to find her daughter who is with our school party.
 She said that in Burnley, an official started speaking French to her when she arrived!
 She was very offended and told them that she speaks English, and is loyal to the King!

 This morning we all went into Stockport today and queued up to obtain new ration books.
 Then we heard some horrific news on the radio – Guernsey was bombed by the Nazis yesterday!
 Mr Martel has sent a telegram to the Education Department in Guernsey to ascertain news for us all!

 A day of suspense and anxiety, with no reply as yet from Guernsey.
 We all attended a church service nearby, where we were advised to put on “the whole of our faith and trust in God”

 We had our first air raid last night, we had to drag all the children out of their beds, the tiny ones were crying, and some ran under the stairs to hide.
 We were in the shelter for 90 minutes.
 We couldn’t get some of the children back to sleep afterwards.
 Still no news from Guernsey today.